vincentntang/vincentntang.com/content/posts/20230425-retiring-tampa-devs/index.md

 I'm **"disengaged with the outcome"** as one friend described to me.

 This has been the hardest pill for me to swallow.
-I'm watching my baby I made grow up and take it's first steps on it's own... and watching it's blunders along the way
+I'm watching my baby I made grow up and take it's first steps on it's own... and watching it's blunders and successes along the way

 I want future organizers to make "Tampa Devs" their own.
 That only works, if they have ownership from the ground up to create their own story